 b) When the AF provides individual QoS parameters:

-- The AF provides the following QoS Parameters associated with the Flow Description:

-- One of the following:
+- The AF provides the following QoS Parameters associated with the Flow Description.
+One of the following:

 a) In the case that the AF takes the role of TSN AF which is a 5GC NF, TSC Assistance Container: describes the traffic characteristics (burst arrival time, periodicity, survival time and Flow direction) needed for TSCAI determination (as described in clause 5.27 of TS 23.501 [2]); or

-b) In the case that the AF belongs to a third party: burst arrival time, flow direction and periodicity, survival time, flow direction and time domain.
+b) In the case that the AF belongs to a third party: burst arrival time, flow direction, periodicity, survival time, and time domain.

 - QoS information, i.e. priority, maximum Burst Size, 5GS Requested delay and Maximum Flow Bitrate.

-- The PCF performs Session binding using the DS-TT port MAC address or UE IP address.
+The PCF performs Session binding using the DS-TT port MAC address or UE IP address.

-- The PCF generates a PCC Rule with service data flow filter (including IP Packet Filter set as in clause 5.7.6.2 of TS 23.501 [2]) or Ethernet Packet Filter set as in clause 5.7.6.3 of TS 23.501 [2]) derived from the Flow Descriptions provided by the AF, the mapped 5QI, ARP, GBR and MBR and the associated TSC Assistance Container as received from the AF.
+The PCF generates a PCC Rule with service data flow filter (including IP Packet Filter set as in clause 5.7.6.2 of TS 23.501 [2]) or Ethernet Packet Filter set as in clause 5.7.6.3 of TS 23.501 [2]) derived from the Flow Descriptions provided by the AF, the mapped 5QI, ARP, GBR and MBR and the associated TSC Assistance Container as received from the AF.

-- The PCF derives the 5QI value as defined in clause 5.27.3 of TS 23.501 [2], the PCF derives the GBR using the Maximum Flow Bitrate provided by the AF.
+The PCF derives the 5QI value as defined in clause 5.27.3 of TS 23.501 [2], the PCF derives the GBR using the Maximum Flow Bitrate provided by the AF.
 The SMF binds the PCC Rule to a QoS Flow as defined in clause 6.1.3.2.4.

 If the PCF gets informed about Policy Control Request Triggers relevant for the AF session, the PCF shall inform the AF about it as defined in clause 6.1.3.18.